Cirqus Voltaire: Join the Cirqus

 If all balls drain during any of the first three phases, that phase will restart on the player's next ball.
 The fourth phase ends after all balls but one have drained.

 Digital versions

-Cirqus Voltaire was released as a licensed table of The Pinball Arcade for several platforms from 2012, and was available until June 30, 2018 due to WMS license expiration.
+Cirqus Voltaire was released as a licensed table of The Pinball Arcade for several platforms from 2012, and was available until June 30, 2018, due to WMS license expiration.
 The license was then obtained by Zen Studios, who released an official digital version of the table as an add-on for Pinball FX3 and an unlockable table in the Williams Pinball mobile app for iOS and Android as part of the fifth wave of Zen Studios' curation of Williams tables.
 A remastered version released for Pinball FX on May 26, 2022.

 Unlicensed recreations of the game are available for Visual Pinball that runs on Windows.

+Remake

+In March 2026 American Pinball announced a remake of Cirqus Voltaire.
+Two versions were released: a classic edition closely resembling the original, and the Ringmaster edition.
+The Ringmaster edition uses a new art package and topper, with upgraded graphics on a LCD display.
+The neon tube used in the original is replaced with a LED strip.
+This version is limited to 772 units, due to 1772 being the year Voltaire founded the Troupe le Voltaire in the backstory of this machine.
+The game includes an updated version of the rules which was first released in 2002.
+It is the first of seven Williams/Bally games licensed by American Pinball.